myf/cowbot/README.md

 cowbot
 ===============

-An irc bot that do hacky stuff
+An irc bot that does hacky stuff
 ------------------------------

 Inspired by !pwnbot (https://github.com/cpetzold/pwnbot)